-Take a stroll through Tom’s Midnight Garden, clamber around the restless landscape, relax with a picnic and watch cricket in the Victorian garden and find your wild side down by the river!
+Take a stroll through Tom’s Midnight Garden, clamber around the restless landscape, relax with a picnic and find your wild side down by the river!

-We are delighted to present here Erect Architecture’s proposed draft master plan for the rec, which was granted planning permission in June 2018.
-The original draft masterplan was designed in response to the extensive initial consultations that Playscape undertook over eight months and looks in broad terms at how the space we have can be used most practically and effectively for all users of the rec.
+We are delighted to present here Erect Architecture’s latest designs for the rec, which was granted planning permission in June 2018.
+The original draft masterplan was designed in response to the extensive initial consultations that Playscape undertook over eight months and looked in broad terms at how the space we have can be used most practically and effectively for all users of the rec.
+See draft plan here

-In essence the draft plan looks at subtly re-zoning the space we have: the play area is shifted towards the car park, the skating provision is welcomed into this new area, new storage solutions allow the space around the pavilion to be used for spectating and socialising, access is improved and the riverside is enhanced.
+In essence the design subtly re-zones the space we have: the play area is shifted towards the car park, the skating provision is welcomed into this new area, new storage solutions allow the space around the pavilion to be used for spectating and socialising, access is improved and the riverside is enhanced.

 Areas of the Master Plan